lizhanmit/learning-notes/python-data-science-libraries-note/python-data-science-libraries-note.md

 Each algorithm will have its own specific hyperparameters that can be tuned.
 If you leave the hyperparameters blank, the model will use the default values specified by sklearn.

 **Recommend**: at least set the `random_state` hyperparameter in order to get reproducible results every time that you have to run the same code.

+---

+## Data Visualization

+A histogram is a good way to visualize how values are distributed across a dataset.
+Sometimes, it can also help you to detect outliers.